yoon-gu/dand-p5/README.md

 ![Final Graph](final.png)

-From this graph, the fact that the higher battiang average, the more player's HRs.
+From this graph, the fact that the higher batting average, the more player's HRs.
 In addition, left-handed players are especially noticed among top players(high batting average).

 ## Resources ##
 * http://dimplejs.org